 Wine & Books, In That Order

-Wine is part of our client’s business and housing a small proportion of their wine collection in the relatively climate-controlled basement was a project priority.
-Similar to our other wine storage solutions (Pastoral, Logan Certified), we let the bottle sizes determine the design of the cabinets.
-We created a custom walnut frame for the wine cooler to nest in that is flush with the rest of the millwork.
-And the dowel layout seen elsewhere is designed to handle the sideways storage of every bottle (ideal for keeping the cork moist) from a long, skinny Austrian Gruner Veltliner to a fat-bottomed Prosecco.
+Wine is an integral part of our client’s business, and housing a small proportion of their wine collection in the relatively climate-controlled basement was a key project priority.
+Similar to our other wine storage solutions, we base the design of the cabinets on the bottle sizes.
+We created a custom walnut frame for the wine cooler that nests in, flush with the rest of the millwork.
+The dowel layout, used throughout the space, accommodates sideways bottle storage—ideal for keeping corks moist—from long, slender Austrian Grüner Veltliners to fuller-bodied Proseccos.
 Pockets of concealed cabinet storage provide storage for glasses and other liquor paraphernalia, and the bookshelf caps off the millwork piece, leading to the open family room.

 Casing Elimination